install.packages('pak')

 Including a README.md

-should contain relevant documentation for running app.R
+files should contain relevant documentation for running the application.

 2.4.2 DESCRIPTION